Skip to main content

 • If you already have some college credit—including credit for dual-credit courses that you completed during high school—request college transcripts for all completed coursework be sent to Marian University.

 • You may receive advanced placement and/or college credit for certain courses if you successfully completed College Board Advanced Placement (AP), International Baccalaureate (IB), CLEP, or other exams.
 If this describes you, request official exam scores be sent to Marian University.
-Once received, faculty advisors in the school or academic department offering your chosen major will evaluate the credits and whether they apply toward your Marian University degree program.
+Once received, faculty advisors in the school or academic department offering your chosen major will evaluate the credits and whether they apply to your Marian University degree program.

 8. Make payment arrangements